MarkusRosay/Home-projects/README.md

 The Sample Page is my first projecct in which I wanted to create a main page for a brand and then implement CSS to style it.

-My first project consists of a javascripted navbar and styling with css.
+My first custom page consists of a javascripted navbar and styling with css.